Looking for Japanese PDF lessons?

 How does it work?
 Easy.

-- Download PDFs clicking on the image or blue text.
+- Download PDFs clicking on the images

 1. How to Learn Japanese: A Guide for BEGINNERS ONLY.